chrismazi/realinnoweb/SUPABASE_SETUP.md

 ### Step 3: Configure Environment Variables

-1. In your WellVest project folder, find `.env.example`
+1. In your RealWorks project folder, find `.env.example`
 2. Copy it and rename to `.env.local`:
    ```bash
    cp .env.example .env.local